aparnaa0410/imagify/README.md

-# text to Image geberator App
+# text to Image generator App

 A fullstack app using React + Express + MongoDB + ClipDrop API for AI image generation, with Razorpay for credit purchases.